-Route type: For all.
-This route takes you past historic Mirehouse and on to ancient St. Bega’s Church - OS Explorer Map OL4
+This linear route (1.25km each way) takes you past historic Mirehouse and on to ancient St. Bega’s Church - OS Explorer Map OL4

 From Dodd Wood car park, drop steeply on a 1:10 gradient and carefully cross the A591 to a gated public footpath to the left of a roadside cottage which leads to Mirehouse.
-Wheelchair users may find this difficult as it requires going along a short stretch of grass verge - please see this image for further detail.
+Wheelchair users may find this difficult as it requires going along a short stretch of grass verge as seen in this image.
 Do not use the private driveway.

 The path continues by the grounds and driveway of the stately manor and provides fine views of the house and gardens.
 Built by the Earl of Derby in 1666, it is now owned by the Spedding family.